arcus/education_modules/learning_to_learn/learning_to_learn.md

 [[?]]
 Hint: use all lower case letters and no punctuation.
 If you're still stuck, see the last point in [Balancing Problem Solving and Asking for Help](#Balancing-Problem-Solving-and-Asking-for-Help)

 ## Additional Resources

- The last section of the module content should be a list of additional resources, both ours and outside sources, including links to other modules that build on this content or are otherwise related.

 Check out this wonderful (and entertaining) [cartoon guide to bioinformatics](https://www.nature.com/articles/d41586-021-01485-y) by a biologist who later learned to code